The assistance provided to primary producers under WANDRRA is managed by the Department of Primary Industries and Regional Development (DPIRD).

-- Complete the WANDRRA Primary Producer Package Application form and submit the application to the Department of Agriculture and Food, Rural Business Development Unit (Locked Bag 4 Bentley Delivery Centre WA 6983).
+- Complete the WANDRRA Primary Producer Package online application and submit to the Department of Primary Industries and Regional Development, Rural Business Development Unit.

-- For measures other than the Interest Rate Subsidy, the applicant will need to submit with the application their Tax Invoice for expected reimbursement plus GST to Department of Agriculture and Food, Rural Business Development Unit (ABN 18 951 343 745), along with supplier tax Invoices that verify expenditure.
+- For measures other than the Interest Rate Subsidy, the applicant will need to submit with the application their Tax Invoice for expected reimbursement excluding GST to Department of Primary Industries and Regional Development, Rural Business Development Unit (ABN 18 951 343 745), along with supplier tax invoices that verify expenditure.

-- Reimbursement payments for professional advice, freight costs, fencing or other measures will be assessed and paid by DAFWA direct to the applicant’s nominated bank account.
+- Reimbursement payments for professional advice, freight costs, fencing or other measures will be assessed and paid by DPIRD direct to the applicant's nominated bank account.